NWChemEx/NWChemEx/docs/source/index.rst

    TODO: Add link to the short introduction (and write it)

-If you are looking for
-the homepage of the broader NWChemEx community that can be found `here <https://nwchemex.github.io/>`__.
-If you are ne

 At the core of the NWChemEx Community is NWChemEx, a high-performance, modular, quantum chemistry software package.